zhongyisha/DEALSD/README.md

 # DEALSD
-Official implementation of DEALSD: Deep Edge Assisted Line Segment Detector The source code will be released soon(under external review by the journal)!
+Official implementation of DEALSD: Deep Edge Assisted Line Segment Detector \n The source code will be released soon(under external review by the journal)!